MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-query-builder.md

 ![Screenshot showing different conditions you can use](../../media/guided-hunting/query-builder-hunt-ip.png)

-To look for events involving this IP address where this IP is the destination of the communication, select `DestinationIPAddress` under the IP Address Events section.
-Then select the **equals** operator and type the IP and press **Enter**:
+To look for events involving a specific IP address where the IP is the destination of the communication, select `DestinationIPAddress` under the IP Address Events section.
+Then select the **equals** operator.
+Type the IP in the third dropdown menu and press **Enter**:

 ![Screenshot showing different conditions you can use](../../media/guided-hunting/query-builder-hunt-ip-2.png)